Beacon (Two Door Cinema Club album)

-Beacon is the second studio album by Northern Irish indie rock band Two Door Cinema Club, released on 31 August 2012 by Kitsuné.
-The album was recorded in Los Angeles with producer Jacknife Lee in his home studio.
+Beacon is the second studio album by Northern Irish indie rock band Two Door Cinema Club, released by Kitsuné on 31 August 2012.

+Beacon was predominantly recorded and produced at Jacknife Lee's home studio in Los Angeles, California.

+The album cover artwork is a tribute to French photographer Guy Bourdin, whom the band credited as an artistic inspiration during the recording process.

 Promotion

 Two Door Cinema Club teased a second album throughout 2010 and 2011, frequently playing the songs "Handshake", "Settle", "Sleep Alone", and "Wake Up" live before the album was announced.
 "Sleep Alone" was released as the lead single from Beacon on 20 July 2012.
 The album's second single, "Sun", was released on 16 November 2012.
-"Next Year" was released as the album's third single on 15 February 2013, followed by "Handshake" on 31 May 2013.
+"Next Year" was released as the album's third single on 15 February 2013, peaking at number 188 on UK Singles Chart, and was followed by "Handshake" on 31 May 2013.
 The album was reissued on 28 October 2013 including the song "Changing of the Seasons", which was released as the lead single from the EP of the same name.

 What We See

 From 24 August to 10 September 2012, the band released a four-part documentary titled What We See, which depicts their European summer tour prior to the release of Beacon.
 In relation to touring, lead singer Trimble explained, "The past few years have sort have been not necessarily a struggle, but a learning curve.
 So it's learning to be in touch with the people you leave behind and learning to just deal with the ridiculousness of it all."
 The documentary was filmed by Gregg Houston (Babysweet Sessions), a friend of the band.